ansys/pyaedt-toolkits-antenna/doc/source/index.rst

         :link: getting_started/index
         :link-type: doc

-        Learn more about the Antenna Toolkit and how to install it.
+        Learn more about the Antenna toolkit and how to install it.

     .. grid-item-card:: Antenna wizard :fa:`scroll`
         :padding: 2 2 2 2
         :link: toolkit/ui
         :link-type: doc

-        Understand how to use the Antenna Toolkit Wizard.
+        Understand how to use the Antenna toolkit wizard.

     .. grid-item-card:: API reference :fa:`book-bookmark`
         :padding: 2 2 2 2
         :link: toolkit/index
         :link-type: doc

-        Understand the APIs available for the Antenna Toolkit.
+        Understand the APIs available for the Antenna toolkit.

     .. grid-item-card:: Examples :fa:`scroll`
         :padding: 2 2 2 2